Caleb00004/theNetwork-server-side-/README.md

 * [Project Status](#Project-Status)

 # About
-The Rest API for my 'theNetwork' Application whivh is still under developement.
+The Rest API for my 'theNetwork' Application which is still under developement.

 ## Built With
 - ExpressJS